meghapsimatrix/simhelpers/README.md

 for more details on simulation performance criteria and MCSE calculation.
-In addition to absolute criteria, we also provide functions to calculate relative criteria, relative criteria for variance estimators and criteria related to hypothesis testing and confidence intervals.
+In addition to absolute criteria, we also provide functions to calculate relative criteria, relative criteria for variance estimators, and criteria related to hypothesis testing and confidence intervals.

 Our article, [Simulation